Skip to Content

 Golden, British Columbia is a small town of just around 4,000 people in the Canadian Rockies.
 But what it lacks by way of population, it absolutely makes up for in terms of epic things to do!
 This small town is surrounded by a bunch of national parks and mountain ranges, so there are endless outdoor activities to enjoy.

-The town of Golden also has some amazing restaurants, shops, bars, and cultural attractions to offer as well.
-Whether you prefer a chill stop on your road trip from Whistler to Banff, or something high-energy, you will love Golden.
+The town of Golden also has some amazing restaurants, shops, bars, and cultural attractions to offer.

 I’ve been lucky enough to visit Golden many times both in the summer and winter months allowing me to create an epic list of things to do in Golden, but here are some highlights:

-• Walk the Golden Skybridge – Why not start off with Golden’s newest attraction?
-The Golden Skybridge is Canada’s highest suspension bridge and it only just opened last summer!
+- Walk the Golden Skybridge – Why not start off with Golden’s newest attraction?
+The Golden Skybridge is Canada’s highest suspension bridge and it only just opened in the summer of 2021!
 At 130 meters (426 feet) above the canyon, you’ll experience such a thrill walking over it and taking in all the amazing views of the Columbia Valley.
-If walking along a suspension bridge is not enough for you, there is also a zipline experience and ropes course.
-I also hear rumors that a canyon swing will open one day too – how cool!
+If walking along a suspension bridge is not enough for you, there is also a zipline experience, ropes course, and a super-cool canyon swing that fits two people!

 Best Western Mountainview Inn is a great choice if you’re looking for something in town.
 This hotel is clean and comfortable and has everything you could want including an indoor pool and an included breakfast.
 The reviews are great and the price is modest.